niteshraj2310/Agroforestry/README.md

-## Is there a hole in your shoe?
-No… Then how’d you get your foot in it?
+## Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.